-Ask Dr. Hallberg: Flu season and a pneumonia vaccineby Tom Crann, Minnesota Public Radio,
+Ask Dr. Hallberg: Is the brutal life of a resident harmful to their patients?by Tom Crann, Minnesota Public Radio,

 Dr. Jon Hallberg, Minnesota Public Radio

 St. Paul, Minn. — St. Paul, Minn. -- We're all familiar with the stories of medical residents and doctors in training putting in 80-plus hours a week and grabbing naps in the hospital lounge.
 So, the thinking goes, efforts to reduce that grueling workload would make a difference in the quality of medical care.